-Google images is a widely used website to search images.
-Introduced 15 years ago, Google images have the largest database than most of the other sites.
-In June 2011, Google Images introduced the feature of reverse image search.
-The mechanism of reverse photo search here is via uploading an image from your computer or pasting the link of the image in the search bar itself, it works equally well both ways, or you can simply drag and drop the image in search bar.
-Google images use algorithms based on various attributes like shape, size, color and resolution to get the similar pictures.
+Google images is a widely used website to search for images.
+In June 2011, Google Images introduced a new reverse image search feature.
+You perform reverse photo search by either uploading an image from your computer or pasting the link of the image in the search bar itself.
+It works equally well both ways.
+Or you can simply drag and drop the image in search bar.
+Google images then uses algorithms based on various attributes like shape, size, color and resolution to get the similar pictures.

 Pro Tip: If you are using Google Chrome than you don’t even need to visit Google images’ site.
 All you have to do is right click on the image you want to search for, and then click ‘search Google for this image’.

 TinEye is a product of Idee Inc., a Toronto based company.
 It has been the most popular and widely used reverse search engine till date with 13.9 billion images indexed.
 TinEye, as per their claims is the first website ever to use the image identification technology.
 To use this service, you have to upload the desired image or provide its link and command the tool to hunt for similar pictures.
-TinEye supports JPEG, PNG and GIF images, and the upload size is limited to 20 MB.
+TinEye supports JPEG, PNG, and GIF images, and the upload size is limited to 20 MB.
 TinEye doesn’t recognize the persons or objects in the picture, but it recognizes the entire picture as a whole.
-It can also be used to track down illegal use of copyrighted images or the stolen ones.
-Thus, a very useful search engine.
+It can also be used to track down illegal use of copyrighted images.
+Thus, it becomes a very useful search engine.
 Plus, it has browser extensions for Chrome, Firefox and Safari which is great if you are regular user of such services.

 In March 2014, Microsoft’s very own search engine Bing came up with its very own reverse photo search tool dubbed ‘Bing Image Match‘.
 The user can either upload the image or add it using the hyperlink and Bing will return the matching search results.
 It’s as simple as any of its rival search engines.
 However, the search results weren’t as satisfying as Google Images or TinEye.

-In a recent update (May, 2016), Bing brought its reverse image search capability in its iOS app.
+Back in 2016, Bing also brought its reverse image search capability in its iOS app.
 All you have to do is take a photo using the Bing app and it finds the similar images.
 Simple as that!
-One thing that limits this app is its un-availability in many countries.
+One thing that limits this app is its non-availability in many countries.

 If you are an avid Pinterest user, this feature might come in handy for you in situations where you come across something interesting on Pinterest, but don’t really know what it’s called.
 You can simply run a search using the visual search tool, and find out more about it.
 The feature works on the web version as well as on Android and iOS apps.